diegoh22/La-Colmena/README.md

 The Raid and Raiders page have 2 separate section one with clickeable fonts to access to the raid progression and the second one with the presentation of the main roster. features images in 2 columns wide for laptop and desktop devices, 1 for iPads and , 1 column wide for mobile devices.
 Each images also are clickable and give you a access to a new tap for futher information about the Raiders.
 At the bottom of the page you have access to the social media.

 ### Contact us
-The contact us page is focus on recluitment for the raid and guild, it have a really nice text exolaining what we need and how to apply, also it have a email requistation button.
+The contact us page is focus on recruitment for the raid and guild, it have a really nice text exolaining what we need and how to apply, also it have a email requistation button.

 # Existing Features
 - Header Logo – Exists on every page aiming to promote brand awareness.
 Clicking on the logo will return the users to the Home page as they expect.